ENTREPRENEURSHIP

 Fiscal reserves

-You may build up tax-free reserves in your business for possible future expenses.
-Think of fiscal reserves as the Pension Reserve, Reinvestment Reserve and Equalization Reserve.
-You may take these out of profits for tax purposes before you pay income tax on them.
+You may build up fiscal reserves tax-free in your business for possible future expenses.
+Fiscal reserves include the retirement reserve, reinvestment reserve and equalisation reserve.
+You can take these out of profits for tax purposes before paying income tax on them.
 This ensures that there is still an item on the balance sheet that has not yet been taxed.
-In the event of cessation, the tax authorities still want to tax this profit that has not yet been taxed; the reserves may only be used during the period that the company exists, and so these items must be included in the cessation profit.
+At cessation, the tax authorities still want to tax this profit that has not yet been taxed; the reserves may only be used during the period that the company exists, so these items must be included in the cessation profit.

 Goodwill